ampproject/amphtml/ads/cedato.md

 ## Configuration

-For additional details and support contact support@cedato.com
+For additional details and support contact support@cedato.com.

-Supported parameters:
+### Required parameters

--  (Required) data-id - the id of the player - supply ID
+-  `data-id`: the id of the player - supply ID

+### Optional parameters

--  (Optional) data-domain - page domain reported to the player
+-  `data-domain`: page domain reported to the player
--  (Optional) data-serving-domain - the domain from which the player is served
+-  `data-serving-domain`: the domain from which the player is served
--  (Optional) data-subid - player subid
+-  `data-subid`: player subid
--  (Optional) data-version - version of the player that is being used
+-  `data-version`: version of the player that is being used
--  (Optional) data-extra-params - additional player tag parameters can be set in the 'extra-params' query string, all parts have to be encoded
+-  `data-extra-params`: additional player tag parameters can be set in the 'extra-params' query string, all parts have to be encoded.